Weekly Events

 BARTON AREA

 LAKE REGION PARISH – BARTON UNITED CHURCH, GLOVER COMMUNITY CHURCH & WEST GLOVER CONGREGATIONAL CHURCH – 802-525-3607.
-Sunday services will be held at the Barton United Church at 10 a.m. with Reverend Evelyn Coupe.
-Children are welcome.
+January Sunday services will be held at the West Glover Congregational Church at 10 a.m.
 Sunday school available.

 MOST HOLY TRINITY PARISH – Barton, Orleans, and Irasburg.
 Mass times: Saturday at 4 p.m. at St. Theresa’s in Orleans; Sunday at 8:15 a.m. at St. John Vianney in Irasburg, 10:30 a.m. at St. Paul’s in Barton; Wednesday at 6:15 p.m. at St. Theresa’s in Orleans; Thursday and Friday at 8:30 a.m. at St. Paul’s in Barton.
 Check the bulletin or call the rectory at 802-525-3711 to confirm weekday Mass times.

-NORTHEAST KINGDOM QUAKERS – Summer location (weather permitting) Sunday Meeting for Worship at 10 a.m. on the lawn outside the Glover library.
-Otherwise, Meeting for Worship will be inside at the Barton library.
-Zoom available at both locations.
+NORTHEAST KINGDOM QUAKERS – Sunday Meeting for Worship at 10 a.m. in the lower-level community room of the Barton library.
+Sharing of joys, concern and afterthoughts.
+Zoom available.
 Vee at 802-754-2029 or email Linda at [email protected].

 BROWNINGTON

 BROWNINGTON CONGREGATIONAL CHURCH – Hinman Settler Road, Brownington Village.
-Sunday service at 11 a.m with Rev. Martha Peck.
+Regular Sunday service at 11 a.m.

 CHARLESTON, EAST & WEST CHARLESTON